GGonryun/warp-portal/sudo/README.md

 - Comprehensive audit logging

 ### Access Control
-- Users must exist in both Warp Portal config AND be in sudoers list
+- Users must exist in both P0 Agent config AND be in sudoers list
 - Group membership is determined dynamically
 - No persistent group membership outside of configuration